webvariants/susi/README.md

 	* This attaches an active event handler to a specific topic.
 	* All active event handlers run sequentially in the order they are declared.
 * registerConsumer()
-	* This attaches an passive event handler to a specific topic
+	* This attaches a passive event handler to a specific topic
 	* All passive event handlers run after all active event handlers finished.
 * publish()
 	* This publishes an event.
 	* The event is firstly processed by all processors
 	* After all processors finished, the consumers for this topic are called
 * ack()
-	* This needs to be called when an processor finished.
+	* This needs to be called when a processor finished.
 	* It tells susi, to continue with the event processing.
 * dismiss()
 	* This can also be called if a processor finished